-- 5.1 This chapter covers the minimum key characteristics considered necessary in order to make the best use of the available frequencies. - 5.2 The use of the band is limited for IMT-services; narrowband services capable of coexistence with IMT may also be permitted.
-PPDR-supporting or M2M services might be implemented via IMT. - 5.3 Only systems using digital technologies that promote spectral efficiency will be issued with an assignment.
-Capacity-enhancing, digital techniques are being rapidly developed and such techniques that promote efficient use of spectrum, without reducing quality of service are encouraged. - 5.4 In some cases, a radio system conforming to the requirements of this RFSAP may require modifications if harmful interference is caused to other radio stations or systems. - 5.5 The allocation of spectrum and shared services within these bands are found in the National Radio Frequency Plan (NRFP) and an extract of NRFP is shown in Appendix A. - 5.6 Maximum radiated power: - 5.6.1 Base Station transmissions should not exceed 61dBm/5MHz EIRP; - 5.6.2 Mobile Station transmissions should not exceed 23dBm EIRP; - 5.6.3 On a case-by-case basis, higher EIRP may be permitted if acceptable technical justification is provided; - 5.6.4 Where appropriate, subscriber terminal stations should comply with the technical specification outlined under "3GPP TS 36.521-1" or the latest version. - 5.7 ICNIRP compliance is encouraged, where applicable. - 5.8 Criteria and guidelines for interference mitigation are described in Appendix D.
+- 5.1 This chapter covers the minimum key characteristics considered necessary in order to make the best use of the available frequencies. - 5.2 The use of the band is limited for IMT-services. - 5.3 Only systems using digital technologies that promote spectral efficiency will be issued with an assignment.
+Capacity-enhancing digital techniques are being rapidly developed and such techniques that promote efficient use of spectrum, without reducing quality of service are encouraged. - 5.4 In some cases, a radio system conforming to the requirements of this RFSAP may require modifications if harmful interference is caused to other radio stations or systems. - 5.5 The allocation of spectrum and shared services within these bands are found in the National Radio Frequency Plan (NRFP) and an extract of NRFP is shown in Appendix A. - 5.6 Maximum radiated power: - 5.6.1 Base Station transmissions should not exceed 61dBm/5MHz EIRP; - 5.6.2 Mobile Station transmissions should not exceed 23dBm EIRP; - 5.6.3 On a case-by-case basis, higher EIRP may be permitted if acceptable technical justification is provided; - 5.6.4 Where appropriate, subscriber terminal stations should comply with the technical specification outlined under "3GPP TS 36.521-1" or latest version; - 5.7 ICNIRP compliance is encouraged, where applicable. - 5.8 Criteria and guidelines for interference mitigation are described in Error!
+Reference source not found..